St. Hedwig's Cathedral

 Nearby Attractions

-2. Museum Island (Museumsinsel) - A UNESCO World Heritage site, this island is home to several world-renowned museums, including the Pergamon Museum and the Altes Museum, showcasing treasures from ancient civilizations.
+2. Museum Island (Museumsinsel): A UNESCO World Heritage site, this island is home to several world-renowned museums, including the Pergamon Museum and the Altes Museum, each rich with artifacts and history.

 Insider Tips